davidcole1977/web-development-katas/rating-widget-kata.md

 * Don't read ahead – complete each step before looking at the next one.
 * Don't worry about input validation or sanitising, or edge cases – stick to the happy path.
 * If working in groups, programme in pairs.
 If you're new to pair programming, ping pong-style pairing is a good way to start: one person writes a failing test; the other person then writes the code that causes that test to pass then writes the next test.
 * None of your tests should need to simulate user interaction in the browser (eg. triggering events).
-If you find yourself needing to do this then you probably need to separate the function that handles user input from the event binding (see the example below).
+If you find yourself needing to do this then you probably need to separate the event handler function from the event binding (see the example below).
 * Feel free to use jQuery or a similar library for DOM traversal, element selection and getting or setting element properties, but don't use the library for anything else.

 ```js